Banques Privées Suisses: qu'est-ce qui a changé? 3ème partie

 - Well balanced cost cutting (meaning that it should start by understanding costs at client, product and service level, and finish by protecting future growth),

-- winding down, consolidation and exchange of markets,
+- Winding down, focusing on some but not all client and market segments, consolidation and exchange of markets,

-are certainly the most important initiatives private banks could take to re-focus and develop their business.
+are probably critical initiatives private banks could take to re-focus and develop their business from there.

 Dernière partie mercredi prochain: État d’esprit, Modèles d’affaires et Décision stratégique.